Stuycs-K/project03-final-10-mashuryana/DEVLOG.md

 ### 2024-01-11 - Trying to initialize grid
 Had issues attempting to initialize grid but started a new file for displaying it.
 (1 hour)

+### 2024-01-12 - Still initializing plus shared memory
+Continued to think about setting up the grid and started to work on the shared memory aspect (30 mins)